a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Shortcuts > Add a Shortcut... and create a shortcut for a volume directory that is not the first volume on the DeskTop.
 Shortcuts > Edit a Shortcut... and select the new shortcut.
 Verify that file picker shows both the correct disk name and the correct full path.
 * Launch DeskTop.
 Shortcuts > Add a Shortcut....
 Verify that if the pathname is a volume directory (e.g. "/VOL") and either "at boot" or "at first use" is selected, then an alert is shown when trying to commit the dialog.

+* Launch DeskTop.
+Select a file icon.
+Shortcuts > Add a Shortcut...
+Verify that the file dialog is navigated to the selected file's folder and the file is selected.
+* Launch DeskTop.
+Select a volume icon.
+Shortcuts > Add a Shortcut...
+Verify that the file dialog is initialized to the boot volume and no file is selected.
+* Launch DeskTop.
+Clear selection.
+Shortcuts > Add a Shortcut...
+Verify that the file dialog is initialized to the boot volume and no file is selected.

 ## File Types